 There are two species of the cannabis plant – marijuana and hemp.
 CBD is an abbreviation of cannabidiol, a compound found in both these plants.
 There are over 500 active compounds in the cannabis plant including:

 - Cannabinoids – there are around a hundred of these compounds that are exclusive to the cannabis plant

-- Terpenoids – compounds that give plants their distinctive smell and colour.
+- Terpenoids – compounds that give plants their distinctive smell and color.
 They are the main constituents in essential oils and many have anti-inflammatory and anti-oxidant properties.

 The two main active compounds are CBD (cannabidiol) and THC (delta-9-tetrahydrocannabinol).
 THC is the stuff that gets you all floaty and high, affecting your mood and emotions as well as your motor functions and cognition.
-The marijuana plant has a higher concentrate of THC, while the hemp plant contains much more CBD which is non-psychoactive, and only traces of THC.
+The marijuana plant has a higher concentrate of THC.
+The hemp plant contains much more CBD, which is non-psychoactive and has only traces of THC.